Dikili

-Dikili is a coastal town and a district of İzmir Province in the Aegean Region of Turkey.
-The district is quite picturesque both along its shoreline and in its inland parts, and is a popular summer resort.
+Dikili is a municipality and district of İzmir Province, Turkey.
+Its area is 534 km2, and its population is 47,360 (2022).

+The district is quite picturesque both along its Aegean shoreline and in its inland parts, and is a popular summer resort.
 The central town of Dikili is situated at about 120 km north of İzmir, served by a good road.
 The notable township of Çandarlı (ancient Pitane) is located close to Dikili.

 History

 The ancient and as yet unexplored site of Atarneus is located nearby.
 The site is called "Atarna" locally.

 Dikili is the birthplace of the Greek American left-wing activist and artist Aristodimos Kaldis (1899 – 1979), the Greek archaeologist Efstratios Pelekidis (1880/1882 - 1958), and the Greek poet and playwright Angelos Simiriotis (1873 – 1944).

 Geography

 Dikili town centre is situated opposite the Greek island of Lesbos.
 A small islet within Dikili district (called Garip Adası locally, with ancient sources also citing the name Argounissai) made international headlines in April 2007.
 The islet was offered for sale by its proprietors and The Guardian reported the Greek islanders of Lesbos raising money among themselves to buy the islet.